 The primary risk associated is simply the risk of the unknown.
 With today’s modern systems established in 2012, crowdfunding sponsors and real estate companies don’t have a long financial history.
 This is why it's important to put your faith in an institution with a long and clear history in this segment.

 With modern-day crowdfunding being so new, there is a bit of confusion around some of the terminology.
 Some investors use the terms crowdfunding and syndication interchangeably, but this isn’t entirely correct.
+There are a few key differences between crowdfunding and syndication.

 Real estate syndication refers to the specific investment relationship in a special type of crowdfunding arrangement.
-Real estate syndication is the partnership between the syndicate sponsor and the investors.
+Real estate syndication is a partnership between the syndicate sponsor and the investors.
 In a syndication agreement, the sponsor forms a legal partnership with the project’s investors.
 The investors all own a share in the entity that owns the development.
 This gives real estate syndicate investors the benefits of direct ownership without the hassle that usually comes with direct ownership.

 Investors in property syndicates get all the benefits of crowdfunding.
 They also get benefits specific to the syndication legal structure.
 Ownership of the property is held in a secure legal entity (a limited partnership, limited liability company, or Delaware statutory trust).
 Property records are transparent and available to all investors.
 And investors get to know the details of the available projects before transferring their funds to the sponsor.